Experts Talk: Pragmatic Design of Airport Terminals with Robert Feteanu

 Q. Pragmatic design may be an unfamiliar term for some.
 What do you mean by that when it comes to airports?

-A. Pragmatic design, at its core, means we recognise that each facility is unique, and we design improvements that reflect those differing requirements, stakeholders and opportunities.
+A. Pragmatic design, at its core, means we recognize that each facility is unique, and we design improvements that reflect those differing requirements, stakeholders and opportunities.
 What do I mean by that?
 In my experience, it means designing for the airport and passengers we have today and expect in the future, not just designing to mimic other airports.

 It means designing a hub airport (where more than 50% of passengers are there to change flights) differently than an origin-destination or OD airport (where most passengers are actually to/from).
 It means an airport in a major Asian city will look different than a similar size airport in North America.
 It considers all the spaces — public spaces for passengers as well as back-of-the house support spaces — in one coherent programmatic approach.